 The Hubert von Goisern Culture Award 2020

-Applications for the Hubert von Goisern Culture Award 2021 can be submitted between 1st October 2020 and 31st March 2021.
+Applications for the Hubert von Goisern Culture Award 2021 may be submitted between 1st October 2020 and 31st March 2021.
+Please only submit your application via the link below.
+Physical applications cannot be considered.
 Should you have any questions, please send them to: firstname.lastname@example.org

 Hubert von Goisern - Chairman